My girlfriend wants to go to Thailand for our next family holiday, so I set out to figure out where to go, and what we need to know before visiting.

 But, because my girlfriend and I, are talking about taking 2-4 weeks of vacation, then Thailand would be very high on the list, because of the costs of living.

-Comparing to cypress, which I would also consider a month of rent should be about the same, but dinners, drinks and just buying stuff, should be maybe one-third of the price.
+Comparing to Cyprus -which I am also considering- a month of rent should be about the same, but dinners, drinks and just buying stuff, should be maybe one-third of the price.

 If that is the case, and we go for the cost of living, then it is fair to remember that Phuket, is one of the most expensive places to live in Thailand.